 The Augustenborg Path

-On the tour, you will pass, among other things, the bird reserve at Lillehav and Mjang Dam, so bring the bird book and binoculars.
+On the tour, you will pass the bird reserve at Lillehav and Mjang Dam, so bring the bird book and binoculars.

 The forest, Augustenborg Skov, lies along Augustenborg Fjord and borders to the east Augustenborg Palace and Augustenborg town.